alantess/alantess/README.md

 ### Hi there 👋
-✨ I build useful tools with the help of A.I. ✨
+✨ I build useful shit with the help of A.I. ✨

 ---